Reliable Furnace Repair in Glendale

 Why does my furnace short-cycle?

-Short-cycling is usually caused by a dirty air filter restricting airflow (check this first), an oversized furnace, a faulty thermostat, or a tripped high-limit switch.
-It can also indicate a heat exchanger problem.
+It is often caused by a dirty air filter, an oversized furnace, or a faulty thermostat.
+It can also be a sign of a heat exchanger issue.

 Can you fix my furnace the same day?